Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Models

-We used multilevel logistic regression, with partial pooling, also referred to as mixed effects modelling.
-We center the variable of interest \autocite{enders2007centering, hox2011handbook} by subtracting the group mean, that is, we set $x_{ij}^\ast = x_{ij} - \bar{x}_j$, where $\bar{x}_j$ is the average of $x_{ij}$ in group $j$.
-The centered variable $x_{ij}^\ast$ represents the deviation in performance of the goaltender-season group $j$ from his average performance for the current playoffs.
-Our interest is in whether such deviations persist over time.
+We use multilevel logistic regression with partial pooling, also referred to as mixed effects modeling.
+We rescale the variable of interest $x_{ij}$ in (\ref{eqn: definition shot based window x_ij}) \autocite{enders2007centering, hox2011handbook} by subtracting the long-term average performance $\Tilde{x}_{ij}$ of the goaltender to obtain deviations from his performance:

+We compute $\Tilde{x}_{ij}$ as in (\ref{eqn: definition shot based window x_ij}), but with a longer window size: $k = 28 \times 30 = 840$.
+This window size corresponds, roughly, to 28 games, which is the longest possible playoff journey (7 games $\times$ 4 rounds).
+It is not straightforward to determine whether a positive deviation in player performance should be attributed to ``being hot'' versus ``being a much improved player'' \autocite{green2018hot}.
+If a player's performance increases over time, then a long-term performance estimate based on a long time window (say, the career average) will lag behind the player's current ability, resulting in a positive deviation that should not be attributed to being hot.
+To avoid this issue, we use a window size that is longer than the largest of the window sizes for calculating recent performance, but short enough so that the player's ability is unlikely to change much.

+We exclude all shots from the regression model for which $\tilde{x}_{ij}$ cannot be computed because the goaltender did not play enough during the current season to compute the long-term average performance.
+Specifically, (1) for groups in which the goaltender's regular season play exceeds the long-term window size, we include all shots; (2) for groups in which the goaltender's regular season and playoff play combined fall short of the long-term window size, we exclude all shots; and (3) for groups that fall between these two extremes, we exclude some shots.
+In total, we exclude 7,166 shots ($14.80\%$) for the shot-based window analysis.